humanprotocol/human-protocol/packages/sdk/typescript/human-protocol-sdk/docs/classes/KVStoreClient.md

-## Introduction

-This client enables performing actions on KVStore contract and obtaining information from both the contracts and subgraph.
+Client for interacting with the KVStore contract.

 Internally, the SDK will use one network or another according to the network ID of the `runner`.
-To use this client, it is recommended to initialize it using the static `build` method.
+To use this client, it is recommended to initialize it using the static [`build`](/ts/classes/KVStoreClient/#build) method.

 ```ts
 static async build(runner: ContractRunner): Promise<KVStoreClient>;